coursera/courier/generator/README.md

 * Testability: Utility to automatically populate data for models to ease testing (in a consistent manner)
 * Generate case classes for typerefs when requested, e.g. for `@scala.caseclass typeref Foo = string`, generate `Foo(value: string)`.
 Support `@scala.anyval` as well.
+* Add support for typesafe properties?
+See how flatbuffers does attributes.
+We could potentially build this into the schema system, but with more type safety that flatbuffers has.